hilbix/suid/README.md

 - `suid` does not automagically secure your wrappers in `/etc/suid.conf`, so do not use insecure directories like `/tmp/` (dirs with write access only from `root` should be ok).

+- Secure by default.
+If there is an insecure option added, this insecurity will not be switched on by default.
+Never.

 Other conf?

 - For security reasons `suid` configuration is kept in `/etc/suid.conf` and files `/etc/suid.conf.d/*.conf`

 - It would be very difficult to allow several different `suid` wrappers with autoconfig.
-So there is only one supported.
+So there is only one supported, yet.

 `Missing privilege separation directory: /var/run/sshd`